TNEP4/Asteria/readme.md

 ---

-## ✨ Why "Asteria"?

-In Greek mythology, **Asteria** was the goddess of shooting stars and nighttime prophecy.
-Just as stars once guided explorers across the seas, **Asteria** guides you through the complex universe of your projects, tasks, knowledge, and insights—bringing clarity, organization, and efficiency.

----

 ## 🚀 Core Concept: Your Productivity Solar System

 Picture your productivity as a **personal solar system**, with each tool orbiting the central star—Claude: